PBorocz/raindrop-io-py/README.md

 ## Setup

-You need to create an integration "app" on Raindrop.io to receive API token(s) to use this package.
+You need to create an integration _app_ on Raindrop.io to receive API token(s) to use this package.

-- Go to [app.draindrop.api/settings/integrations](https://app.raindrop.io/settings/integrations) and "+ create new app".
+- Go to [app.draindrop.api/settings/integrations](https://app.raindrop.io/settings/integrations) and select `+ create new app`.

 - Give it a descriptive name and then select the app you just created.

-- For testing and/or to only access your Raindrop environment, select "Create test token" and copy the token provided.
+- For testing and/or to only access your Raindrop environment, select `Create test token` and copy the token provided.

-- Save your token(s) into your environment:

-    - We use python-dotenv so a simple .env (or .envrc) file containing an entry for your token will suffice:
+- Save your token(s) into your environment (we use python-dotenv so a simple .env/.envrc file your information should suffice), for example:
 ```
 RAINDROP_TEST_TOKEN=01234567890-abcdefghf-aSample-API-Token-01234567890-abcdefghf
 # or